Kavyatolety/Kavyatolety/README.md

   🚀 A Software Engineer based in Washington DC.
 I ship code, that solves data problems sustainably! 🍃

-  🧠 Obsessed with clean code, clever queries, and cloud-native solutions (shoutout to AWS, you the real MVP)
+  🧠 Obsessed with clean programs, clever queries, and cloud-native solutions (shoutout to AWS, you the real MVP)

   🔍 Currently debugging life and building scalable stuff on the side